 SOAS may, at its discretion, grant an interruption of study to a candidate on grounds of illness or other cause found adequate, for a period of up to one year.
 Applications for interruption must be made in accordance with the published procedure and are not granted automatically.
 Applications for interruption of study are normally only permitted for a maximum of one year at a time.
-Applications for longer than one year must be approved by the Associate Director Student Welfare or Associate Director Research (Arts and Humanities) or Associate Director Research (Social Sciences) as appropriate.
+Applications for longer than one year must be approved by the Associate Director Student Welfare or Head of the Doctoral School, as appropriate.
 Applications will not normally be approved for periods of interruption of study exceeding two years in total.